Aurfi/orbital-minigame/README.md

 # Mini Orbital Launch

-A tiny 2D rocket sandbox you can play in the browser.
-Build speed, tip over, coast to Ap, and circularize.
-Simple, fast, a bit cheeky, and surprisingly educational.
+A small 2D “KSP‑inspired” rocket sandbox made by a KSP fan.
+Fly a rocket in your browser: build speed, tip over, coast to your highest point, and round out your orbit.
+Meant to be educational and a little fun — a weekend challenge that grew legs.

 ## What It Is
-- A playful orbital‑flight toy that teaches intuition: throttle, gravity turn, coasting to apoapsis, circularization.
+- A simple web toy that shows the feel of orbital flight: throttle, gravity turn, coasting to apoapsis, and circularization.
-- Single‑page web app — click, fly, repeat.
-No accounts.
-No backend.
+- Runs entirely in the browser (no accounts, no servers).
+Click, fly, repeat.

 ## What It Does
-- Quick‑feel orbital flight on a “small planet” (fun over perfection)
+- Quick, readable 2D flight around a small planet
-- Gravity turn guidance vibe with smooth controls and readable HUD
+- Smooth controls and HUD with helpful numbers
-- Scriptable autopilot console with friendly commands
+- Built‑in “auto pilot” that follows plain‑English‑style commands
-- Simple art with juicy effects (exhaust, heat glow, debris)
+- Lightweight art and effects (exhaust, heat glow, debris)

 ## What It’s Not
 - Not a full‑fidelity physics simulator